jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

         * 4K@25/rs/uw
         * And I got to **work in the SD** 4K@48/ / at ~7.5 mb/s
         * 4k@100/RS+/UW - ~ 10min ~ 10% battery drained
-    * When transfering files to my laptop I saw up to 90MB/s speed (reading from SD, writing to SSD)
+    * When transfering files to my laptop I saw up to **90MB/s** speed (reading from SD, writing to SSD) via usb-c (when transfering to the [FireBat](https://jalcocert.github.io/JAlcocerT/firebat-ak2-plus-minipc-review/) via USB3.0 it drops to 25-30mb/s)

 * Transfering files:
     * Via the Mimo App